 - Serbia has a river called Year because it is 365 meters long

-Accommodation in Slovenia will cost you from 16 euros, if you choose to stay in a hostel, to 100 Euros for a 4-star room in Ljubljana, the capital of Slovenia.
+Accommodation in Slovenia will cost you 16 euros if you choose to stay in a hostel and up to 100 Euros for a 4-star room in Ljubljana, the capital of Slovenia.

 What not to miss in Slovenia?